Zhang-pchao/research/README.md

 - **Extending the work:** Substitute different biomolecules or introduce external fields to probe tautomer populations using the supplied CVs and sampling recipes.

 ### 3. Hydroxide and hydronium ions modulate the dynamic evolution of nitrogen nanobubbles in water (2024, *J. Am.
 Chem.
 Soc.*)
-- **Research theme:** Investigates how water self-ions regulate nanobubble nucleation, growth, and stabilization in aqueous media.
+- **Research theme:** Investigates how water self-ions regulate nanobubble stabilization in aqueous media.
 - **Shared resources:** Input decks for reactive molecular dynamics, bubble-tracking analysis utilities, and figure-generation scripts are archived in the associated GitHub repository.
 - **Extending the work:** Apply the same pipelines to different dissolved gases or ion concentrations to interrogate interfacial gas dynamics.